 Innovation Working Group

-Conservation faces serious financial challenges.
+Conservation faces serious challenges.
 The long-term nature of conservation requires a focus on building reliable and long-term sources of funding.
 Innovation on conservation finance is rapidly expanding and creating new opportunities to increase private sector financing, better align incentives, and deliver better conservation.
 Solutions can include creating new financing mechanisms linked to markets, insurance, banking, ecosystem services, supply chains, and much more.

-The Innovation Working Group is focused on the development–research and application– of emerging financing mechanisms to meet conservation objectives.
+The Innovation Working Group is focused on the development–research and application– of emerging finance mechanisms to meet conservation objectives.
 This WG will review new approaches that seek to value ecosystem services and address sustainable development through community and private sector partnerships.
 Thus, it will explore pilot opportunities such as mortgage-backed securities, derivatives and effluent credit trading, and wildlife friendly commodity markets to protect threatened landscapes and species, demonstrating how new ideas can contribute to conservation.

-The objective of Innovation Working Group is to identify, research, field-test and disseminate information about a range of financing mechanisms which can be applied to achieve conservation outcomes.
+The objective of Innovation Working Group is to identify, research, field-test and disseminate information about a range of finance mechanisms which can be applied to achieve conservation outcomes.
 The CFA Incubator will be developed through a Task Force under the Innovation Working Group.

 Specifically, the activities of the group include: